Aims and scope

 The Journal publishes original papers, case comments, short reports, debates and book reviews.
 The Journal also provides important news and interpretation on changes in the legal world and coming trends affecting law, lawyers, and society.
 Contribution to the society, nationally and internationally, is the focus of LIJ.

 First, to facilitate a forum for the sharing of knowledge, news and trends concerning the application of the law throughout the globe; and for further development in all fields of law.

 Second, to ensure the dissemination of fine accessible work to the public throughout the world.

 The Journal began in 2011 as the UK Law Student Review.
 In order for the name to better reflect the Journal’s aim, mission, and cross-border coverage, it was renamed Legal Issues in 2015.

 - Nominal charge for open access.

-- Papers are reviewed by two researchers.
+- Papers are assessed by peer reviewers.